cht8687/react-listview-sticky-header/README.md

 ```
 #### `headerAttName`: PropTypes.string.isRequired

-headerName variable in your `data` object.
+variable name of header in your `data` object.
+In above example, it's `headerName`.

 #### `itemsAttName`: PropTypes.string.isRequired

-itemsAttName variable in your `data` object.
+variable name which hold items data in your `data` object.
+In above example, it's `items`.

 #### `itemsAttName`: PropTypes.object.isRequired